davidberenstein1957/semhash/README.md

 - **Scalable**: SemHash can deduplicate large datasets with millions of records thanks to the ANN backends in Vicinity.
 - **Flexible**: SemHash can be used to deduplicate a single dataset or across two datasets, and can also be used to deduplicate multi-column datasets (such as QA datasets).
 - **Lightweight**: SemHash is a lightweight package with minimal dependencies, making it easy to install and use.
+- **Explainable**: Easily inspect the duplicates and what caused them with the `DeduplicationResult` object.
+You can also view the lowest similarity duplicates to find the right threshold for deduplication for your dataset.

 ## Usage